gpetuhov/SampleARCoreCloud/README.md

 * Cloud Anchors expire after 24 hours
 * Project must have Google Cloud API
 * ARCore Cloud Anchor API must be enabled
+* Hosting can take 30 seconds or more

 ## 3D Models used
 Halloween Pumpkin by Neil Realubit: